 Clients in possession of a client password MAY use the HTTP Basic authentication scheme as defined in [RFC2617] to authenticate with the authorization server.
 The client identifier is used as the username, and the client password is used as the password.
 The authorization server MUST support the HTTP Basic authentication scheme for authenticating clients which were issued a client password.

 For example (extra line breaks are for display purposes only):

-Authorization: Basic czZCaGRSa3F0MzpnWDFmQmF0M2JW
+Authorization: Basic czZCaGRSa3F0Mzo3RmpmcDBaQnIxS3REUmJuZlZkbUl3 client id client secret

 Alternatively, the authorization server MAY support including the client credentials in the request body using the following parameters: